War of the Green Lanterns: Plot synopsis

-While pursuing the renegade Guardian Krona, Hal Jordan, Carol Ferris, Sinestro, Atrocitus, Larfleeze, Saint Walker, and Indigo-1 ^{(brief reference to the title of the origin arc of these characters could help newer readers)}come across The Book of the Black.
+While pursuing the renegade Guardian Krona, Hal Jordan, Carol Ferris, Sinestro, Atrocitus, Larfleeze, Saint Walker, and Indigo-1 come across The Book of the Black.
 Suddenly Lyssa Drak appears and starts pulling them into the book.
-Jordan escapes and the book teleports away, leaving behind only the rings of its captives.
+Hal escapes and the book teleports away, leaving behind only the rings of its captives.
 On Oa, Parallax climbs into the Central Power Battery and broadcasts out to all of the Green Lanterns the message "Impurity Restored".
-Hal is then attacked by a group of Green Lanterns, who are trying to arrest him, he’s forced to flee.
-Meanwhile, Krona appears with the seven emotional entities in front of the Guardians of the Universe.
-The entities start possessing the Guardians.
+Hal is then attacked by a group of Green Lanterns, who are trying to arrest him, he is forced to flee.
+Meanwhile, Krona appears with the seven emotional entities and has them possess the Guardians of the Universe.

 John Stewart, Kyle Rayner, Ganthet, Hannu, Soranik Natu, and the Alpha Lantern Boodikka are on Oa when they get affected by Parallax.
-It takes more time for Kyle and John to feel it, but it eventually happens.
 Ganthet overloads his power ring to remove theirs, losing his hand in the process.
 Freed from the yellow influence, they discover that the reason they have not been affected the same way is due to their previous encounters with Parallax.
 Off in the distance, a group of Green Lanterns form to look for them.
 Ganthet tells the others to run away.
 The two hide while he faces off against the Lanterns.

-While flying to Oa, Guy Gardner, Kilowog and Arisia also feel Parallax's influence.
+While flying to Oa, Guy Gardner, Kilowog and Arisia Rrab also feel Parallax's influence.
 They see Arisia flying and try to restrain her, but she overpowers them.
 A group of Lanterns then starts attacking.
 Kilowog helps Guy escape, telling him to head to "the Green House".
 Guy tries to contact other members of the Corps, but only gets through to Hal Jordan.
 The two eventually meet up in the Green House.
 Still under the effects of the impurity, they begin to argue and fight.
 Fortunately, their fighting causes them to drain their rings of energy.
 They calm themselves down and put their differences aside.

 (Clockwise from the top) Kyle, John, Hal and Guy don the Blue, Indigo, Yellow and Red power rings.

 They travel back to Oa and meet up with John and Kyle.
 The group plans to go save Ganthet but realizes that they are underpowered, until Hal reveals that he still has the rings of Carol Ferris, Sinestro, Atrocitus, Larfleeze, Saint Walker, and Indigo-1.
 Hal, Guy, John, and Kyle choose the Yellow, Red, Indigo and Blue rings, respectively.
 The corrupted Lanterns appear and clear away to make way for the corrupted Mogo, after Ganthet scolds them for using the coloured power rings.